bedops/bedops/docs/content/reference/file-management/conversion/vcf2bed.rst

 .. note:: By default, multiple BED annotations are printed if there are multiple alternate alleles in a variant call.
 Use the ``--do-not-split-alt-alleles`` option to preserve the alternate allele string and print only one BED element for the variant call.

 .. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
-If you do not want to sort converted output, use the ``--do-not-sort`` option.
+If the converted BED output looks truncated or incomplete, and you are converting a VCF file that is larger than the capacity of your ``/tmp`` folder, then use the ``--sort-tmpdir`` option to specify an alternative directory to store intermediate sort results.
+Or, if you do not want to sort the converted output, use the ``--do-not-sort`` option.
 Run the script with the ``--help`` option for more details.

 .. tip:: If you are sorting data larger than system memory, use the ``--max-mem`` option to limit sort memory usage to a reasonable fraction of available memory, *e.g.*, ``--max-mem 2G`` or similar.
 See ``--help`` for more details.